Breadth, Depth & Expectations

 Our clinical education program is based on the recommendations outlined in APTA’s Normative Model for Physical Therapists Professional Education, Version 97.
 The curriculum reflects the interests of changing healthcare delivery systems, the profession, the patient/client, the clinical facility and higher education principles.
 For these reasons, each student’s clinical experience must include clinical work in a variety of practice settings.

-Each student, over the three, 8-week, and one, 10-week, full time clinical experiences must have at least one experience in the each of the following settings:
+Each student, over the four, 8-week, full time clinical experiences must have at least one experience in the each of the following settings:

 Our clinical education model can best be described as combining integrated and summative approaches.
-It is one that intersperses three, 8-week experiences within the didactic component of the curriculum, and then culminates with one, 10-week experience at the end of the program.
-The 34 weeks (12 credit hours) of experiences are interspersed throughout the span of your tenure in the DPT program as follows:
+It is one that intersperses four 8-week experiences within the didactic component of the curriculum.
+The 32 weeks (12 credit hours) of experiences are interspersed throughout the span of your tenure in the DPT program as follows:

 Experience 1 will occur in the fall of the second year, after students complete the necessary sequence in musculoskeletal disorders.
 For this clinical experience, students must stay within the South Florida, Tri-County area.

-Experiences 3 and 4 will occur in the spring and summer semesters of their final year.
+Experiences 3 and 4 will occur in the fall and spring semesters of their final year.
 The students will be prepared to perform as competent DPT students in any clinical setting.
+Specialty settings will be available during the 3 and 4th clinical experience.

 For more information, download the following documents: